Easy Bible Quiz and Questions with Answers.

 1 Samuel 17

-31. Who built the boat called the Ark?
+Answer: Noah built the giant boat called the Ark.

 It took approximately 100 years to build the Ark.